 Dr. Benjamin Klopack is an Assistant Professor of Economics in the Department of Economics at Texas A&M University.
 He received his PhD in Economics from Stanford University in 2019.
 He also received a Bachelor in Economics from the University of California Berkeley in 2010.
 His research focuses on applying methods from empirical industrial organization to answer important questions in urban economics, innovation, and antitrust.
 He currently teaches Graduate and Undergraduate Industrial Organization courses in the Economics Department.

-Dylan Shell is an associate professor of Computer Science and Engineering at Texas A&M University.
+Dr. Dylan Shell is an associate professor of Computer Science and Engineering at Texas A&M University.
 He is a computer scientist, and his research aims to synthesize and analyze complex, intelligent behavior in distributed multi-agent (and robotic) systems.
 His work has been funded by the National Science Foundation, the Department of Energy, and DARPA.
 He has been the recipient of an NSF Career award, the Montague Teaching award, the George Bekey Service award, and multiple best reviewer awards.
-For academic year 2018-19 he is Mary Shepard B. Upson Visiting Professor in Engineering at Cornell University.
+For academic year 2018-19 he was Mary Shepard B. Upson Visiting Professor in Engineering at Cornell University.